 This Manual addresses only the Board's criteria and processes for the Review and recommendation of applications referred to it by the Minister for four-year bachelor's degrees offered by Ontario Colleges.
-Inquiries about the Act and its regulations, activities subject to the Act, and the Minister's requirements should be directed to the Universities Unit of the Postsecondary Education Division, Postsecondary Accountability Branch, Ministry of Colleges and Universities: postsecondaryaccounta-bility@ontario.ca.
+Inquiries about the Act and its regulations, activities subject to the Act, and the Minister's requirements should be directed to the Universities Unit of the Postsecondary Education Programs Branch, Ministry of Colleges and Universities: postsecondaryeducationprogramsbranch@ontario.ca.